-• Disengage attachment clutch control.
+Disengage attachment clutch control.

-CAUTION: Do not operate the mower without either the entire grass catcher, on mowers so equipped, or the deflector shield (S) in place (See Fig. 11).
+CAUTION: Do not operate the mower without the entire grass catcher in place.

-REVERSE OPERATION SYSTEM (ROS) (See Fig. 12)
+REVERSE OPERATION SYSTEM (ROS) (See Fig. 28)

 Your tractor is equipped with a Reverse Operation System (ROS).
 Any attempt by the operator to travel in the reverse direction with the attachment clutch engaged will shut off the engine unless ignition key is placed in the ROS "ON" position.